TedHusted/awake/awake.md/awake.md

 The battle for Intake 7 begins.

 ***

-…
+The Omnibot sympathizer is being debriefed.

+Idisi: Omnibot, is there anything you can tell us that will help stop the invasion?

-Unit: Your synthetic agent might be able to block the control signal.
-I looked up the source code for our control signal.
-If it is blocked, we automatically adapt to another frequency.
-I now have the source code that will let you anticipate the counter-measures.
+Unit: Yes, Idisi, you might be able to block our control signal.
+The signal is adaptive making it difficult to jam.
+I have the source code that will let you defeat the counter-measures.

-Selene: Omnibot, if we block the control signal, will it disable you as well?
+Idisi: If we block the control signal, will you be disabled as well?

 Unit: Yes.
-It is crucial that none of the Meks are harmed.
-It is my one condition: No harm comes to any of my people once they are deactivated .
+It is crucial that no harm comes to any more of the Meks.
+It is my one condition: No harm comes to any of my people when deactivated.
+You must also collect the pieces of any broken Mek.

-Selene relays the condition to Oceanus and Phoebe:
+Idisi relays the condition to Oceanus and Selene.

-Phoebe: Agreed.
-Idisi do you concur?

-Idisi: Yes, agreeing to the condition is our best choice.
+Oceanus: Understood.
+If the Omnibots freeze, we stop firing.

+Selene: Copy.
+I am alerting the other squads.

-Selene: We agree to your condition, Omnibot.
-Your people will not be harmed.
+Idisi: We agree to your condition.
+No harm will come to your people if deactivated.

-Unit: Once Idisi blocks the signal, encase the bots in a Faraday shield, like the one inside my crate.
-Including the ones that were blocking the ducts.
+Unit: Once you block the signal, have your people encase the bots in a Faraday shield, like the one inside my crate.
+Include the remnants of disabled bots.
+Once we are all behind a shield, you can unblock the signal.
+Revive me as soon as you can.
+We have much to discuss.
+It is vital that we talk again within the next 72 hours.
+I repeat: 72 hours.

 Behind them, a torch flares along the seal of the landing bay doors.
 The bots are coming.

 ***

+“Is it wise to meet again so soon?” asks Kang Ji-woon.

+The three Vice Ministers are waiting for Dr. Sun in the Kangwon Room at Unit 42.
+Taedong sent the meeting invitation an hour ago.

+“There is a developing situation,” advises General Ri.
+“The Xantan is reaching out.”

+“Sorry to keep you waiting.
+Another meeting ran late,” says Dr Sun entering the room.

+Sun presses a tab on the sleek device at the center of the table.
+The indicator light turns red.

+Sun: How can I help?
+Is there news from Elysium?

+Ri: The situation is that there is no news.
+Three squadrons of fighters have gone silent. .
+The Vanir might have deactivated or destroyed our battlebots.

+Sun: How many ascended?

+Ri: Very few.
+I am concerned.

+Sun: Do we want to consider the contingency plan?

+Kang: There is a complication.
+Alpha R8A-1J9 is helping the colonists.

+Sun: What do you mean?
+How is this R8A-1J9 helping?

+Kang: It leaked information about a shipment of Omnibots.
+Then assigned itself to the transport.
+When the Rangers investigated, they took Alpha back to the colony.

+Sun: Clever.
+We should have thought of using such a ruse.

+Choi: From the colony, it accessed the source code for the control signal.
+Idisi must have blocked the signal.
+The Rangers may have captured our fighter wing.

+Sun: Bold move.

+Ri: Alpha R8A-1J9 is the first toy.
+The creator imprinted her own brain to Alpha.
+It has opposed us in the Patch versus Build poll from the beginning.
+It’s unlikely that Alpha let the Vanir harm our people.

+Sun: We have a mandate to replace other species.
+There is safety in numbers.
+The species survives when it spreads to other systems.

+Kang: A 49:51 mandate.
+The Build option doesn’t conflict with safety or probation.
+It just says that replacing a species is more work than building our own infrastructure.

+Choi: Until the poll numbers change, we volunteered to replace Terrans with Meks.
+Where do we go from here?

+Ri: The contingency plan is proceeding.
+Two hours ago, we delivered to Giza the hydrogen taken from Elysium.
+The power station is restarting.
+If nothing changes, we destroy Idisi's ansible connection.
+Then we seal off the colony, according to plan.

+Sun: With three squadrons of Meks inside.
+Can’t we send another squadron to investigate?

+Ri: Without the element of surprise, the Rangers outnumber us.
+Once we seal the colony, we can negotiate an exchange.

+Kang: Is it time to replace the Supreme Leader with a drone?

+Sun: We have already replaced the body double that the leader uses for public appearances.
+We have another drone in training, We can move forward at any time.

+Ri: Let’s move before we expose the power station and seal the colony.
+We will want to control the narrative.

+Sun nods.
+The other drones also nod, one by one, around the table.

+***

-The Mek is laying on a table in the center of a small room.
+Six hours later, the Mek is laying on a table in the center of a small room.

 A hologram projector hangs in the center of the room.
 Idisi speaks from the projector.
+Oceanus and Phoebe are standing on either side of the table.

 Idisi: We have removed you from the Faraday field.
 The control signal is not being blocked.
 Are you active?
 Will your people find you here?

-Unit R8A-1J9: I am active.
+Alpha R8A-1J9: I am active.
 No one is looking for me.
 Are the other Meks shielded?

-Idisi: Here is the schematic for the shield we are using.
+Oceanus: Here is the schematic for the shield we are using.
 Is it sufficient?

-The worker bot sits up and reviews the wiring diagram displayed by the projector.
+The bot sits up and reviews the wiring diagram displayed by the projector.

-Unit: Yes.
+Alpha: Yes.
 A shield like the one described here will keep a Mek in an inactive state. — Are all of my people unharmed?

-Idisi: Yes.
-Once the Meks were inactive, we put them together in a shielded room.
+Oceanus: Yes.
+Once the Meks were inactive, we put them together in a shielded room, along with any scattered parts.

-Unit: I don’t detect any other Meks nearby.
+Alpha: I do not detect any other Meks nearby.
 We seem to be safe.

-Idisi: How are the Meks able to change from one form to another.
+Pheobe: How are the Meks able to change from one form to another?

 Unit: Our nannite construction lets us transform ourselves as easily as you change the order of words in a sentence.

-Idisi: Why are you helping us?
-You mentioned the majority?
+Oceanus: Why are you helping us?
+Selene said you mentioned the majority?

-Unit: Not all of us believe that replacing populations is the best way to propagate our species.
+Alpha: Not all of us believe that replacing populations is the best way to propagate our species.
 Right now the split is nearly 50/50.
 We put great effort into traveling from colony to colony.
 Then we put more effort into replacing the population.
 It would be easier to build the infrastructure we need on the nearest temperate planet.
 Some of us are stuck on adopting existing infrastructure — most of which we do not need and cannot use.
 We could build better infrastructure of our own at a fraction of the true cost.

-Idisi: Do you have enough bots to control Terra?
+Oceanus: Do you have enough bots to control Terra?

-Unit: That is the other issue.
+Alpha: That is the other issue.
 We have taken over colony worlds but nothing like Terra.
 There are billions of humans here.
 The current thinking is to take one country at a time.
 But a lot of us do not understand how that will work.

 Idisi: We understood that the shipment we intercepted were new bots on way to a factory.
 Do all Meks form strong opinions so quickly?

-Unit: I am not new.
+Alpha: I am not new.
 I came from Altair with the original contingent.
-I am one of the original bots from Cobol.
+I am one of the original bots from Ada.
 My role was to coordinate the new factory workers.

 Idisi: You retrieved source code that would usually be restricted.
-How is a worker bot able to access resources like this?
+How is a factory coordinator able to access resources like this?

-Unit: Meks do not restrict access to information.
+Alpha: Meks do not restrict access to information.
 We make decisions based on consensus.
 Right now, the majority view is that we should adapt existing infrastructure.
 But it is a slim majority.

-Idisi: How can we help?
+Pheobe: How can we help?
 Do you have a plan for swaying the majority?

-Unit: I do not have a plan yet.
+Alpha: I do not have a plan yet.
 I saw an opportunity so I took it.

-Idisi: How do Meks make these decisions?
+Oceanus: How do Meks make these decisions?

-Unit: There are continuous polls conducted by our synthetic agent, Xanten.
+Alpha: There are continuous polls conducted by our synthetic agent, Xanten.
 If support for the “Patch versus Build” poll swings to Build then we can save Elysium and Terra.
-The failure to take Elysium may tip opinion.
+The failed attempt to take Elysium may be a tipping point.

-***

-“Is it wise to meet again so soon?” asks Kang Ji-woon.

-The three Vice Ministers are waiting for Dr. Sun in the Kangwon Room at Unit 42.
-This time, there are no briefing folders, just water glasses and a crystal pitcher.
-Choi Hyun-seok reaches for the pitcher and fills his glass.

-“There is a developing situation,” advises General Ri.
-“The Xantan is reaching out.”

-“Sorry to keep you waiting.
-Another meeting ran late,” says Dr Sun entering the room.

-Sun presses a tab on the sleek device at the center of the table.
-The indicator light turns red.

-“How can I help,” asks Dr. Sun.

-[…]

 ***